pretix/pretix/doc/api/resources/invoices.rst

 lines                                 list of objects            The actual invoice contents ├ position                            integer                    Number of the line within an invoice.
+├ description                         string                     Text representing the invoice line (e.g. product name) ├ item                                integer                    Product used to create this line.
+Note that everything
+                                                                 about the product might have changed since the creation of the invoice.
+Can be ``null`` for all invoice lines created before this field was introduced as well as for all lines not created by a product (e.g. a shipping or cancellation fee).
+├ variation                           integer                    Product variation used to create this line.
+Note that everything
+                                                                 about the product might have changed since the creation of the invoice.
+Can be ``null`` for all invoice lines created before this field was introduced as well as for all lines not created by a product (e.g. a shipping or cancellation fee).
+├ event_date_from                     datetime                   Start date of the (sub)event this line was created for as it
+                                                                 was set during invoice creation.
+Can be ``null`` for all invoice lines created before this was introduced as well as for lines in an event series not created by a product (e.g. shipping or cancellation fees).
+├ event_date_to                       datetime                   End date of the (sub)event this line was created for as it
+                                                                 was set during invoice creation.
+Can be ``null`` for all invoice lines created before this was introduced as well as for lines in an event series not created by a product (e.g. shipping or cancellation fees) as well as whenever the respective (sub)event has no end date set.
+├ attendee_name                       string                     Attendee name at time of invoice creation.
+Can be ``null`` if no
+                                                                 name was set or if names are configured to not be added to invoices.
-├ description                         string                     Text representing the invoice line (e.g. product name) ├ gross_value                         money (string)             Price including taxes ├ tax_value                           money (string)             Tax amount included ├ tax_name                            string                     Name of used tax rate (e.g. "VAT")
+├ gross_value                         money (string)             Price including taxes ├ tax_value                           money (string)             Tax amount included ├ tax_name                            string                     Name of used tax rate (e.g. "VAT")